 FIVA is a world-wide organisation looking after the interests of owners of Historic Vehicles

-FIVA is represented in well over 60 countries around the globe
+FIVA is represented in 71 countries around the globe

 FIVA has for Global Partners with a strong interest in the HV-scene

 FIVA is supported by a large number of Professional Members

 FIVA is recognised by UNESCO as the body for Historic Vehicles and related Culture

 Professional services provided by our Global Partners Glasurit, Pirelli, Motuland Classic Parts 4 You.
 They provide exclusive services for Historic Vehicle owners, professional in this field and the DIY-owner through masterclasses and other sources of information

 The most important events in the world seek FIVA‘s support in the form of skilled Stewards to ensure a smooth running and advice for both organisers and participants.
 Their valuable knowledge can help to streamline many aspects of these complex processes.